rainbowdashlabs/sql-java/docs/02/database_creation.md

 **DataGrip**

-Right click on your Database entry and select `New > Database`
+Right-click on your Database entry and select `New > Database`

-Right click on your new database and select `Jump to query console` and select the default one.
+Right-click on your new database and select `Jump to query console` and select the default one.

 **DBeaver**

-Right click on your database entry and select `Create New Database`
+Right-click on your database entry and select `Create New Database`

-Right click on your new database and select `SQL Editor > Open SQL Console`
+Right-click on your new database and select `SQL Editor > Open SQL Console`

 **HeidiSQL**